 - She frequently loses her school supplies and forgets assignments.

-- Early ADHD symptoms included restlessness, fidgeting with her hair, or tapping her pencil during class.
+- Early symptoms included restlessness, fidgeting with her hair, or tapping her pencil during class.

 - She struggles to start tasks and feels overwhelmed by large projects.